Here are some of my working hypotheses:

 - That whatever issues you bring, you also bring the potential for working through those issues successfully

-- That the better your life expresses you, the more rewarding it will be for you
+- That the better your life expresses you, the happier and more rewarding it will be for you

 - That you carry in you a natural impulse to evolve and grow – both inwardly and in your external life.